 SOCIAL-EMOTIONAL LEARNING KICKS OFF

-The Afterschool and Teen Tutoring programs began using the Positivity Project curriculum to help students learn about positive psychology’s 24-character strengths.
+The Afterschool and Teen Tutoring programs began using The Positivity Project curriculum to help students learn about positive psychology’s 24-character strengths.
 Students learned to identify strengths in themselves and others, to harness the strengths they have, and to build others.

 A teal graphic with a gray outline of a person holding a book.